FrancoisBruere/CrimeLogger/README.md

 Application allows registered users to log crimes.
 MapMarkers are placed at crime locations by Geocoding address to lat and long cords storing in sqlite with crime type and the dates crimes committed.
 DetailsView for viewing crime detail with filter to filter by crime type.
 Currently the core is fully functional still working on:

-- Limiting submissions per user
+- Limit submissions per user
-- Password reset
 - Crime notification system email or push notification
 - 3rd Party Auth / login
 - HTML Design css